pfnet-research/chainer-capsnet/README.md

 python -u train.py -g 0 --save saved_model --reconstruct
 ```

-Test accuracy of a trained model (without reconstruction) reached 99.60%.
+Test accuracy of a trained model (without reconstruction) reached 99.66%.
-The paper does not provide detailed information about initialization and optimization, so the performance might not reach that in the paper.
-For alleviating those issues, I replaced relu with leaky relu with a very small slope (0.05).
-The modified model achieved 99.66% (i.e. error rate is 0.34%), as the paper reported.
+The paper does not provide detailed information about initialization and optimization.
+So, for making training easy, I replaced relu with leaky relu with a very small slope (0.05).

 ## Visualization through Reconstruction